 Status: The topic of partial Resource Adequacy resource is incorporated in tariff section 40.6.6 and the BPM for Reliability Requirements section 6.1.4

-Relax DEC Bidding Activity Rules on Final Day-Ahead Resource Schedules (I)
+Relax DEC Bidding Activity Rules on Final Day-Ahead Resource Schedules

 Current bidding activity rules in MRTU disallow Real Time Market energy reduction below the Day-Ahead energy schedule at energy prices that are lower than what was bid in and accepted in the Day-Ahead Market.
 This DEC Bidding rule was designed to prevent the “DEC” game in situations where transmission derates after the close of the Day Ahead Market require re-dispatch of generation in the Real Time Market.